 GTM recipes could not exist without export and import features within Google Tag Manager.
-The ability to extract container’s data as a portable file helps us manage multiple containers, make bulk changes, etc., therefore, makes the work process with GTM much faster.
+The ability to extract container data as a portable file helps us manage multiple containers, make bulk changes, etc., therefore, making the work process with GTM much faster.

 Why Is Container Import Useful?